-Hot Water System and
+Hot Water Systems and

-In residences (including home, condo units, and co-op units), the hot water is used for bathing and cleaning.
+In residences (homes, condos, and co-ops) the hot water is used for bathing and cleaning.
 In some buildings, the hot water serves to sterilize equipment that is used by the general public.

-The Licensed Professional Engineers of Heimer Engineering evaluate the hot water system in the home or building you are considering purchasing and advises you if it is sufficient.
+The Engineers of Heimer Engineering evaluate the hot water system in the home or building you are considering purchasing and advises you if it is sufficient.
 You are also advised of the need to budget for upcoming replacement of the hot water heater.
-The expense analysis in the engineering report helps you.

 Hot Water Temperature